‹ All Posts

 Pick one bucket-list trip per quarter for the year:

 Q4 — Early November or early December.
 Before holiday surge.
 Regular retirees: a focused Asia or Europe trip.
-Gray-area and DAVs: family visit via CONUS-to-CONUS hops.
+Gray-area, DAVs, and surviving spouses: family-visit CONUS hops before the December freeze.

 The four-trip-per-year plan gets you maximum use of the program without overcommitting any one window.